collingsandrew/milestone-one-project/README.md

 ![Site Image](./assets/readme/site-image.png)

 Willow Velvet Sphynx is a cattery that aims to improve the Sphynx cat breed through responsible breeding and thorough health tests.
-This website is designed to promote the cattery, provide new and returning users with answers to various questions they may have, and provide the means to contact the cattery for more information and/or to join a waiting list for a kitten.
+This website is designed to promote the cattery, showing visitors they are trustworthy, responsible, and knowledgeable, providing new and returning users with answers to various questions they may have, and providing the means to contact the cattery for more information and/or to join a waiting list for a kitten.

 [View live webpage](https://collingsandrew.github.io/milestone-one-project/index.html)